| ||Format||Pages||Price|| |

 Significance and Use

 4.2 The dry film thickness of coatings on wood or wood-based products is specified in written product warranties for proper decorative and protective performance of coatings on wood or wood-based products.

 4.3 The minimum and maximum dry film thickness of coatings is recommended by coating companies for satisfactory decorative and protective performance on wood or wood-based products.

 1.1 This test method covers the measurement of dry film thickness of coatings applied to a smooth, textured or curved rigid substrate of wood or a wood-based product

-1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+1.5 This standard does not purport to address all of the safety concerns, if any, associated with its use.
 It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
-Some specific hazards statements are given in Section 7 on Hazards.

 ICS Number Code 17.040.20 (Properties of surfaces); 79.020 (Wood technology processes)